YuliyaBarysevich/reading-notes/README.md

 This is a collection of my readings for CodeFellows.

 ### About Me
 Hey!
 I'm Yuliya and I'm from Belarus.
-Few months ago I moved from New York to Settle.
+Few months ago I moved from New York to Seattle.
 I really love travelling, working out and cooking.
 My GitHub Profile: [Yuliya Barysevich](https://github.com/YuliyaBarysevich)